 2. Take credit for your work, or someone else will

 Some of the tech companies I’ve worked at have been chaotic, politically charged environments where management often has little to no knowledge of who is doing actual work.
 At many companies, you must prove your value to protect your job and your projects in the event of budget cuts, corporate merges, or team reorganizations.
-This is especially true if you’re a woman.
+This is especially true if you’re a woman in the tech industry.
 In fact, 79 percent of women in male-dominated workplaces constantly feel the need to prove themselves.

 Many of my male colleagues have already adapted to this structure by becoming well-versed in self-promotion and publicly staking their claims on successful projects.
 For instance, I had a male coworker who excelled at not-so-humble brags.
 He would send out company-wide emails promoting projects he was involved in, regardless of how much work he contributed.
 It was savvy in the sense that he looked incredibly valuable to the company, although in my interactions with him he appeared to do the smallest amount of work possible.